 Here is what happens:

-When you are walking on the unstable ground, your ankle has to be stabilized by the ligaments and muscles surrounding your ankle.
+When you walk on unstable ground, your ankle has to be stabilized by the ligaments and muscles surrounding your ankle.
 When you suddenly twitch your ankle, your muscles have to react quickly to stop the unwanted movement.

 When the response of your muscles is to slow, the movement applies tension on the ligaments.
 The stress will slow down the action even further.
 Unfortunately, sometimes the force is so strong that it sprains or ruptures the ligament.

 When that happens, you have a sprained ankle.
 A sprained ankle caused by an inversion trauma is the most common, but an eversion trauma also occurs on rare occasions.